shriniket03/CVWO-Assignment-local/README.md

 You may then copy the secret key (Service URI under Connection Information) and paste that as the value for the DATABASE_URI Environment variable in your .env.example file.

-Once both the DATABASE_URI & SECRET variable are assigned valid values, you may rename the (.env.example) file to (.env) and proceed to install the other dependencies.
+Once both the DATABASE_URI & SECRET variable are assigned valid values, you may rename the (.env.example) file to (.env) and proceed to install the other dependencies by continuing with the following steps.

 ### Dependencies (Front-End)